2023-24 Odyssey of the Mind Program Guide

 Getting the Most Out of Your Odyssey of the Mind Experience

 The Odyssey of the Mind program is based on the premise that creativity can be taught.
+Not only can creativity be taught, but learning can and should be fun.
 Can you think of anyone who fits any of these descriptions . . . the talented student that is “naturally” creative; the student whose talents require nurturing; the student who does not think of themselves as creative, but feels they are “different” than their peers; or the student with untapped potential but no outlet for it to thrive?
 Odyssey of the Mind provides that outlet in an environment where almost every type of student will thrive.
 In fact, Odyssey of the Mind provides an educational benefit to all students at all learning levels.

 Coaching an Odyssey of the Mind Team